 Seed quality enhancement through seed priming which is low-cost, eco-friendly approach to improve seed performance.
 Among the different priming techniques, biopriming the treatment of seeds with beneficial microorganisms has gained increasing attention for its dual role in improving germination and protecting seedlings from soil-borne pathogens.
 Biopriming establishes a symbiotic relationship between the seed and the introduced microbes, which can produce phytohormones such as indole-3-acetic acid (IAA), solubilize nutrients, and enhance resistance against stress conditions.
-Microbial agents like Pseudomonas fluorescens and Trichoderma viride are well known for their plant growth-promoting properties, disease suppression, and improvement of seedling vigour (Harman, 2006; Weller, 2007).
+Microbial agents like Pseudomonas fluorescens and Trichoderma viride are well known for their plant growth-promoting properties, disease suppression, and improvement of seedling vigor (Harman, 2006; Weller, 2007).
 In addition, natural bio-elicitors such as coconut water, rich in plant growth regulators, can further enhance the effectiveness of priming.

-Therefore, this research was conducted to assess the effect of different biopriming treatments on germination, seedling growth, vigour, and other related physiological parameters in rice variety Uma (MO 16) to identify effective, eco-friendly strategies for enhancing rice seed quality and early seedling establishment.
+Therefore, this research was conducted to assess the effect of different biopriming treatments on germination, seedling growth, vigor, and other related physiological parameters in rice variety Uma (MO 16) to identify effective, eco-friendly strategies for enhancing rice seed quality and early seedling establishment.

 2. material and methods

 The research studies were carried out in the laboratory of Department of Seed Science and Technology, College of Agriculture, Vellanikkara.
 The freshly harvested seeds of medium duration variety Uma (MO 16),was procured for this experiment.
 After initial seed quality assessment, the seeds were subjected to different priming treatments; dry treatment of Pseudomonas fluorescens (10g/kg) and wet treatments of coconut water (75%), P. fluorescens + Trichoderma viride (4g/kg) + coconut water, respectively.
 The seeds primed were dried back to uniform and safe moisture (<12%).
 Hydropriming (16 h) and unprimed seeds served as control.
-Observations were recorded on the following seed quality parameters viz., germination (%), root and shoot length (cm) of the seedling on 14th day, seedling dry weight (g), electrical conductivity of seed leachates (dSm-1), seedling vigour index I and II (Abdul - Baki and Anderson (1973) and Bewly and Black (1994) respectively), speed of germination (Maguire, 1962), mean germination time (MGT) (Ellis and Robert, 1981), time taken for 50% germination (T50) (Coolbear et al., 1984) were recorded.
+Observations were recorded on the following seed quality parameters viz., germination (%), root and shoot length (cm) of the seedling on 14th day, seedling dry weight (g), electrical conductivity of seed leachates (dSm-1), seedling vigor index I and II (Abdul - Baki and Anderson (1973) and Bewly and Black (1994) respectively), speed of germination (Maguire, 1962), mean germination time (MGT) (Ellis and Robert, 1981), time taken for 50% germination (T50) (Coolbear et al., 1984) were recorded.
 The experiment mean data were subjected to statistical analysis using a completely randomized design.
 The critical differences were worked out at a probability level of five per cent when ‘F’ test was significant.

 3. results and discussion

-The initial seed quality parameters before treating the seeds were as follows: germination (90%), seedling shoot length (5.3 cm), seedling root length (15.4 cm), electrical conductivity (0.40 dS/cm), seedling dry weight (0.16 g), vigour index I and II (1863 and 1440), mean germination time (4.48 days), speed of germination (23.16 count/time), time taken for 50% germination (2.9 days).
+The initial seed quality parameters before treating the seeds were as follows: germination (90%), seedling shoot length (5.3 cm), seedling root length (15.4 cm), electrical conductivity (0.40 dS/cm), seedling dry weight (0.16 g), vigor index I and II (1863 and 1440), mean germination time (4.48 days), speed of germination (23.16 count/time), time taken for 50% germination (2.9 days).

 3.1 Germination (%)